-All of life on earth and the universe is so interconnected, that the harm we do to others always comes back to harm us in one form or another.
-By supporting the well-being of nature – whether by becoming a vegan or vegetarian, by choosing sustainable food and products or even by replacing our cosmetics with organic “non-animal tested” alternatives – we are promoting the well-being of the earth and thus the well-being of us as individuals.
-By healing ourselves we heal others, and by healing others we heal ourselves.
+All of life on earth and the universe is profoundly interconnected – the harm we do to others always comes back to harm us in one form or another.
+By supporting the well-being of nature, we are promoting the well-being of us as individuals.

 16. Take a walk or jog each day

-17. Stop spending so much time on social networks
+17. Do a digital detox (aka. stop spending so much time on social media!)

 18. Use color psychology

-Colors are said to greatly impact our psychology (hence “color psychology”).
-I have recently replaced a lot of my black, grey and dull colored clothing with bright shades of various colors.
-The experience has been surprising: the colors of the clothes I wear actually impact my mood noticeably.
-Wearing light blue, for instance, stimulates feelings of openness, or yellow stimulates optimism.
+Wearing light blue, for instance, stimulates feelings of openness and yellow stimulates optimism.
 Dull colors like khaki, granite, and charcoal, on the other hand, are all associated with feelings of apathy, aloofness, pessimism, and despondency.

 What drives you?
 Fires you up?
 Fills you with joy and a sense of accomplishment?
-When we learn to forget our needs and smother them with others, we often lose sight of what truly makes us happy in life.
+In society, we are conditioned to forget our needs and smother them with other’s desires.
+As a result, we often lose sight of what truly makes us happy in life.

 20. Focus on reducing sources of stress in your life

 Prolonged stress contributes to endless illnesses in our lives, so it’s crucial to learn how to reduce and deal with it when it comes.
 Often, stress can be reduced by simply dropping our desires and expectations for ourselves, other people, and situations in life.
 (Read about the art of letting go.)